What you'll find on this page

 What is bone conduction hearing?

-There are two ways to hear.
-The first is when sounds travel to our eardrums through the ear canal.
+There are several ways to hear.
+One is when sounds travel to our eardrums through the ear canal.
 This way of hearing is called air conduction.

-Bone conduction offers a second way to hear, when sound vibrations travel through bones in our head.
-These vibrations bypass the eardrum and transmit sounds straight to the cochlea, which transforms the sounds into a message for our brain.
+The vibrations bypass the eardrum and transmit sounds straight to the inner-ear, which transforms the sounds into a message for our brain.

 Both types of hearing work together to help us hear and perceive sound.

 A bone conduction implant system can bypass damaged or blocked parts of the ear and deliver vibrations directly to the inner ear.
 The inner ear converts the vibrations to electrical signals that the brain interprets as sound.

 Bone conduction implants work by using the body's natural ability to conduct sound.
 They are designed for people with single-sided hearing loss, conductive hearing loss or mixed hearing loss.